mvulf/acm-project/README.md

 ---

 ## Problem Statement
-~~This section delves into the specifics of the challenge tackled during the project.
-It provides context, outlines the objectives, and discusses the significance of the problem.~~

 Recently Vulf et al. [[1](https://doi.org/10.3390/coatings13010129)] have developed a Drop-on-Demand droplet generator which allows to generate coarse suspension droplets in a wide range of sizes (from 0.75 to 4.40 mm).
 Droplet generator cut-section and hydraulic machinery system calculation scheme are introduced below.
 This kind of the droplet generator can be used in droplet-based 3D-printing processes, such as Spheroid Bioprinting, Suspension Ceramic 3D-printing etc.